Tame class field theory over local fields

-To motivate our results, we recall a result of Akhtar \cite[Thm.~1.1]{Akhtar}.
-It says that if $X$ is a smooth and projective variety of pure dimension $d$ over a finite field, then $H^{2d+m}(X, \Z(d+m))$ is zero for $m \ge 2$.
-The key ingredient in the proof of this result is the well known fact that the Milnor $K$-group of a finite field is zero in degrees more than one.
-This is no longer true for local fields.
-Therefore, we can not expect the vanishing of the above motivic cohomology groups over local fields.
-On the other hand, Tate \cite{Tate-Kyoto} showed that if $k$ is a local field, then $\CH^{2}(k,2) \cong K^M_2(k)$ is a direct sum of a finite and a divisible group.
-The following result therefore should be the optimal generalization of Akhtar's result to varieties over local fields. \enlargethispage{20pt}
+Let $X$ be as in \S~\ref{sec:MR}.
+As a byproduct of our proofs, we obtain the following result about the motivic cohomology groups $H^{2d+n}_c(X, \Z(d+n))$ for $n \ge 2$.
+To motivate it, recall that a result of Akhtar \cite[Thm.~1.1]{Akhtar} says that if $Y$ is a smooth projective scheme of pure dimension $d$ over a finite field, then $H^{2d+m}(Y, \Z(d+m))$ is zero for $m \ge 2$.
+The key point of the proof is the well known fact that the Milnor $K$-group of a finite field is zero in degrees more than one.
+Since this is not true for a local field $k$, we can not expect Akhtar's result over $k$.
+On the other hand, Tate \cite{Tate-Kyoto} showed that $\CH^{2}(k,2) \cong K^M_2(k)$ is a direct sum of a finite and a divisible group.
+The following result therefore should be the optimal generalization of Akhtar's result to varieties over local fields.